ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 man&#x27;s sour krout, and the boiled cab­
 bage of the Yankee, are, it is true, very
 favorite dishes among certain classes of
-our population, but they are b
+our population, but they are by
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:msar:batch_msar_icydrop_ver05:data:sn86074079:00295878502:1850053001:1047/pct:77.830189,24.587750,15.363881,32.597173/!600,600/0/default.jpg"/>
 </td>